MicroBlocksCN/microblocks-site/data/markdown/setup-other-boards.md

 #### Troubleshooting ####

-Firmware installation on ESP32 and ESP8266 boards is tricky.
+Firmware installation on ESP32 and ESP8266 boards can be tricky.

-Some boards must be manually prepared for firmware installation by holding down the **Flash** button while clicking the **Reset** button.
+Some boards require you to hold down the **Flash** or **Boot** button to the start the installation process.

-On others, firmware installation fails randomly, not only with MicroBlocks but with other tools as well.
+On other boards, firmware installation may fail randomly, not only with MicroBlocks but with other tools as well.
 You may need to try several times.

-It sometimes helps to unplug the board, quit and restart MicroBlocks (when running in the browser, reload the page), refresh, then plug the board in and try again.
+It sometimes helps to unplug the board, quit and restart MicroBlocks (or, when running in the browser, reload the page), then plug the board in and try again.

 Fortunately, ESP boards work well with MicroBlocks once the firmware is installed.